RedFurryDemon/BlasphemousModdingNotes/README.md

 ## Code editing
 ### In-game console
 The debug console is included in the vanilla game, but it is normally not accessible to the users.
+It is extremely useful for testing mods and previewing how vanilla game behaves without having to play through the whole content normally.
 There is a mod that *should* enable the console: [Blasphemous Debug Console](https://www.nexusmods.com/blasphemous/mods/2) - however, it does not work for some users (including myself), and seems to be based on an earlier version of the game than the one currently available on Steam.
 Enabling the console on your own takes around a minute, probably much less than it would take to get the mod to work with the updated game version.

 I used [dnSpy](https://github.com/0xd4d/dnSpy/releases) to enable the console.
 1. Open dnSpy.